Quickstart: Create an Azure Database for PostgreSQL server in the Azure portal

-Now you're connected to the Azure Database for PostgreSQL server, and you created a blank user database.
+You connected to the Azure Database for PostgreSQL server via psql, and you created a blank user database.
 Continue to the next section to connect by using another common tool, pgAdmin.

-In the Create - Server dialog box, on the General tab, enter a unique friendly name for the server, such as Azure PostgreSQL Server.
+In the Create - Server dialog box, on the General tab, enter a unique friendly name for the server, such as mydemoserver.

-In the Create - Server dialog box, on the Connection tab, use the settings as specified, and then select Save.
+In the Create - Server dialog box, on the Connection tab, fill in the settings table.

-pgAdmin parameter Suggested value Description Host Name/Address Server name The server name value that you used when you created the Azure Database for PostgreSQL server earlier.
-Our example server is mypgserver-20170401.postgres.database.azure.com.
+pgAdmin parameter Value Description Host name/address Server name The server name value that you used when you created the Azure Database for PostgreSQL server earlier.
+Our example server is mydemoserver.postgres.database.azure.com.
 Use the fully qualified domain name (*.postgres.database.azure.com) as shown in the example.
 If you don't remember your server name, follow the steps in the previous section to get the connection information.
 Port 5432 The port to use when you connect to the Azure Database for PostgreSQL server.
 Maintenance database postgres The default system-generated database name.
 Username Server admin login name The server admin login username that you supplied when you created the Azure Database for PostgreSQL server earlier.
 If you don't remember the username, follow the steps in the previous section to get the connection information.
 The format is username@servername.
 Password Your admin password The password you chose when you created the server earlier in this Quickstart.
 Role Leave blank There's no need to provide a role name at this point.
 Leave the field blank.
-SSL mode Required By default, all Azure PostgreSQL servers are created with SSL enforcing turned on.
-To turn off SSL enforcing, see Enforce SSL.
+SSL mode Require You can set the SSL mode in pgAdmin's SSL tab.
+By default, all Azure Database for PostgreSQL servers are created with SSL enforcing turned on.
+To turn off SSL enforcing, see SSL Enforcing.

 In the Browser pane on the left, expand the Servers node.
-Select your server, for example, Azure PostgreSQL Server.
+Select your server, for example, mydemoserver.
 Click to connect to it.

 Expand the server node, and then expand Databases under it.
-The list should include your existing postgres database and any newly created user database, such as mypgsqldb, which we created in the previous section.
-Notice that you can create multiple databases per server with Azure Database for PostgreSQL.
+The list should include your existing postgres database and any other databases you've created.
+You can create multiple databases per server with Azure Database for PostgreSQL.

 Right-click Databases, choose the Create menu, and then select Database.

-Type a database name of your choice in the Database field, such as mypgsqldb, as shown in the example.
+Type a database name of your choice in the Database field, such as mypgsqldb2.

 Select the Owner for the database from the list box.
-Choose your server admin login name, such as our example, mylogin.
+Choose your server admin login name, such as the example, my admin.

 Select Save to create a new blank database.

-In the Browser pane, see the database that you created in the list of databases under your server name.
+In the Browser pane, you can see the database that you created in the list of databases under your server name.